Bergamot Essential Oil Benefits And Uses: Berg It On!

 Okay, now that that’s out of the way – I want to stress that bergamot is generally very safe to use and a very healthy substitute for most chemical products, so long as you stay out of direct sunlight (at least until the oil has been fully absorbed into your skin).
 Bergamot acts as a natural antiseptic as well as an antimicrobial agent which means that it can be applied to any skin irritations such as rashes, wounds and eczema.
 It has analgesic qualities too, which means it can be utilized for minor pain relief.

-One of the main properties of bergamot that makes it valuable for skin use (and also why it’s added to a large number of skincare products) is that it is a natural cicatrisant.
-This means that it helps scars and wounds heal quicker, which allows them to disappear sooner.
-This makes it very suitable as a toner and acne treatment as it will help unclog your pores and remove excess sebum oil, while nourishing your skin and speeding up the recovery process.
+One of the vital features of bergamot oil is the fact that it’s a cicatrisant.
+This allows it helps scars and wounds heal quicker which makes it effective as a toner and acne treatment.
+It will help unclog your pores and remove excess sebum oil, while nourishing your skin and speeding up the recovery process.
 Again, as a rule of thumb, always you bergamot in small amounts or blended with other oils.

 Bergamot Fruit Oil can help regulate sebum secretion, and it has been known to even out skin tone and promote wound healing pic.twitter.com/ufogYNOE4R